How To Track Startup Marketing Campaigns

 - Know what marketing campaign yields the most results.

 With the information obtained, you can easily track the success or failure of all the strategies that the startup uses with KPI or OKR.
 The right software will help your startup business measure success accurately.
+Collaborating with a virtual executive assistant is also an option to ensure accurate tracking and actionable insights without overburdening yourself or your existing team members.

 Having said that, let us examine some of the key metrics startups can use to track the success of their marketing campaigns.